-Moreover, all of the world religions (e.g. Protestantism, Catholicism, Mormonism, JW's, Seventh Day Adventism, Islam, Buddhism, Hinduism, Atheism, etc.) lead to nowhere but hell (Revelation 21:8 "unbelieving, . . . idolaters").
-Every single last person involved in them reject the truth of the Bible (Romans 1:18-25), and thus, the Truth of the Bible, God (John 14:6), will burn them forever in the lake of fire for hating Him so (Deuteronomy 32:39-41; Revelation 20:11-15).
+All of the world's religions (e.g. Protestantism, Catholicism, Mormonism, JW's, Seventh Day Adventism, Islam, Buddhism, Hinduism, Atheism, etc.) lead to nowhere but hell.
+Those involved in them are "unbelieving, . . . idolaters" (Revelation 21:8).
+Every single last one of them reject the truth of the Bible (Romans 1:18-25), and thus, the Truth of the Bible, God (John 14:6), will burn them forever in the lake of fire for hating Him so (Deuteronomy 32:39-41; Revelation 20:11-15).

 I. The Broad Way

 Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.
 (Matthew 7:13)

 The false teachers mentioned above, and the many like them (2 Timothy 4:3), all teach a broad theological road that supposedly leads to heaven (e.g. see some of our reports).
 False teachers differ as to how broad this way is, but nonetheless, they all teach a broad way.
 As Charles Spurgeon put it,